Best Reflective Running Gear of 2025

 This wind and moisture-resistant jacket can keep you warm on chilly morning and evening runs.
 A back vent allows for airflow and can help manage sweat and body temperature.
 With plenty of pockets, including a zippered one for your phone, this jacket covers all the bases and more.

-Our only gripe was that since this jacket is designed for cycling, the sleeves are slightly longer than we’d like.
+Our only gripe was that since this is a cycling jacket, the sleeves are slightly longer than we’d like as runners.
 But it’s a small price to pay for a jacket that ticks so many other boxes.
+Plus, many runners are also cyclists, so this jacket can do double duty for both sports.

 Shop the Men's L.L.Bean Bean Bright Multisport JacketShop the Women's L.L.Bean Bean Bright Multisport Jacket